How can I get involved in SDSN Youth?

 SDSN Youth is only able to function with its vast network of volunteers.
 Project Officers manage our global projects and portfolios: Operations, Communications, Events, Fundraising, Networks, Youth Solutions Initiatives, Arts Twenty Thirty, Local Pathways Fellowship, and the Global Schools Program.
 Various positions will be advertised throughout the year.
 Find out which vacancies are open here.

-Ambassadors - Students only
+Advocates - Students only

 Arts Twenty Thirty